You can find all CTL events in the CTL Calendar

 Students who feel ill should contact their medical provider.
 If they are diagnosed with COVID-19 or are exposed to someone who has been diagnosed, they should follow the directions of their medical provider and their local departments of health.
 After they have taken these steps, Pratt’s Health Services are available remotely to help answer student concerns during business hours at firstname.lastname@example.org or 718.399.4542.

-Class field trips are permitted in the Fall 2020 semester only if they are conducted entirely outside.
+Class field trips are permitted during the Covid semesters only if they are conducted entirely outside.
 Since we are all aiming to avoid large groups, instructors should meet students at the site (rather than asking the class to travel together) and the group should disperse once the class meeting is over (again avoiding traveling as a group).
 If a student is not comfortable participating in such a field trip, the student should be offered an alternative way of achieving the goals of the trip.
 In addition, instructors may ask students to visit a particular site individually, if that site is open to the public and if the students are comfortable making the visit.
 If any student is not comfortable with the assignment, the instructor should create an alternative to it that will satisfy the requirements of the class.
 Contact your Chairperson for liabilities, wavers and other compliance forms.
+Or see this page for forms and wavers: https://commons.pratt.edu/ctl/fall-2020-internship-and-field-trip-guidelines/